Overview of LoBoS

 Recent increases in the power of commodity microprocessors have made Beowulfs viable research tools.
 Given the nature of biochemical simulations, however, increases in CPU power, no matter how impressive, are insufficient if significant progress is to be made in computational biology.
 Fortunately, high-speed, low latency network technology has also been developing rapidly.
-The LoBoS cluster utilizes Myrinet hardware, and the staff is continually researching advances in network technologies such as InfiniBand.
+The LoBoS cluster utilizes high-speed InfiniBand technology for this purpose.
 The coupling of high speed networking with powerful commodity processes provides three main research benefits:

 Improved Sampling: The time scale of simulations can be extended and simulations can be run multiple times to get a better idea of statistical significance of results.